The Psychology (BA) offers several options:

 Psychology (BA) Industrial and Organizational concentration/Psychology (MS) Industrial and Organizational

 This program was designed and approved by DePaul University in the late 1980’s as a way to give qualified DePaul undergraduates the opportunity to earn both a BA and an MS degree in the field of Industrial and Organizational Psychology.
 Students who are not pursuing an undergraduate degree at DePaul are not eligible to apply for this program.
 The program leads to a terminal MS degree, and should not be seen as an intermediate step towards a doctoral degree.
 Students who are interested in pursuing a Ph.D. should speak to their advisor regarding the best way to prepare for such a program.

 The combined program requires completion of 39 four-credit courses (156 credit hours) by the end of the student's junior year.
 Note that this requirement is three courses higher than the typical 36 that a student would earn by taking four classes per quarter.

 Students should work with their I/O advisor or I/O Program Director beginning as early as possible, ideally no later than their sophomore year.
-Applications for the graduate portion of the program are due by June 1 of the junior year, and they are found on the CSH Office of Advising and Student Services website.
+Applications for the combined program are due by June 1 of the junior year, and they are found on the CSH Office of Advising and Student Services website.
 At the time of application, the student should have completed the undergraduate component with a grade point average of no less than 3.20, although a stronger GPA would be preferred.
-Application forms can be obtained from the I/O Program Director, and it must be submitted to the I/O Program Director together with the student’s unofficial DePaul transcript, statement of goals, and General Graduate Record Examination (GRE) scores.
-Applications will be evaluated by DePaul Office of Graduate Admission and the Department of Psychology's I/O Admissions Committee and the student will be informed of the decision, usually by mid-June of the same year.
+Supplemental application forms can be obtained from the I/O Program Director, and they must be submitted to the I/O Program Director together with the student’s unofficial DePaul transcript, statement of goals, and General Graduate Record Examination (GRE) scores.
+Applications will be evaluated by DePaul Office of Graduate Admission and the Department of Psychology's I/O Admissions Committee.
+Applicants will be informed of the decision, usually by mid-June of the same year.